The flow of content:

 - Avoid starting the product SKU with characters such as “/” or “*” or “since these symbols may be mistakenly read as formulas in programs such as Excel.
 See if your brain can decipher something like this: X$%U-xO0*-QU%1!

 - Never reuse an SKU (even if a product is discontinued) and make sure each product comes with a unique SKU.

 - Try to keep your SKUs simple and alphanumeric where possible.
 The more simple SKU it is, the better for everyone!

 - Keep SKUs short, but not so short that they end up being mistaken for other attributes (like quantity).
 4 to 9 characters should suffice for most organizations.

 - Consider using a few letters to begin the SKU.
-It becomes easier to scan or search for items in the lists, and distinguish one SKU type from other SKUs.
-Letters also greatly increase the number of possible SKUs you can have while keeping the overall SKU length as short as possible.
+It becomes easier to scan or search for items in the lists and distinguish one SKU type from other SKUs.
+Letters also significantly increase the number of possible SKUs you can have while keeping the overall SKU length as short as possible.
 For example, for an item “Notebook, 100 pages”, you create SKU as “NTB100”, while for “Notebook, 200 pages” would be “NTB200”, etc.

 - Longer SKUs may be advantageous if you have lots of products OR if you use just a few SKUs but want them to provide more information.

 Inventory management software (cloud-based) is becoming a prime necessity for multi-channel sellers, brand owners, as well as multi-brand sellers.
 It helps you with syncing of inventory across channels, keeping you updated on stock levels in real-time and streamlining entire order fulfillment processes.
 With such tools, most of your work becomes automated, tasks are simplified, and operations & actions are saved/noted for any future reference.

 Inventory management tools also store and track products based on SKUs.
 And this is how you can use SKU in inventory management software: